Construction of two-dimensional quantum field models through Longo-Witten endomorphisms

 \section{Realization as deformed fields and scattering theory}

-In Sections \ref{inner} and \ref{u1} we constructed families of Borchers triples more or less operator-algebraically.
+In Section \ref{inner} we constructed families of Borchers triples operator-algebraically.
 Such a construction was also useful for the argument of strict locality for one case (Section \ref{general}).
 However, we still have to show that the resulting nets of von Neumann algebras are really new, or more desirably have nontrivial interaction and for this purpose the previous presentation is not very convenient.
 Fortunately, it turns out that the nets are accompanied by (wedge-local) quantum fields which create one-particle states and the scattering process can be calculated \cite{BBS01}.
 We follow the notations of \cite{LS12}.
-The author expects that this field presentation would help to prove strict locality for the construction in Section \ref{u1}.